 - Keep your policies and procedures current.

 This is especially important considering the popularity of the Internet.
 Monitor news and developments in ALA, especially any changes to the Library Bill of Rights, or the Freedom to Read Statement regarding labeling and electronic access.
 Most state library associations cite the above mentioned documents as the essential elements for a local library’s policy.
 The American Library Association’s Freedom to Read Foundation is dedicated to helping libraries and librarians preserve the right of ordinary citizens to read, and therefore think, as they wish without censorship or coercion from others.

 - Have a formal policy to handle complaints.

 Complaints should be written down and then submitted to a review process.
 It is a good idea to develop a standardized form that requires the patron to answer questions about the material and why they object to it.
 You can find many examples of complaint forms on library websites.
-One good one is the one for Pima County Library.
 Here are some examples of questions to ask on a complaint form:

 - What do you object to and what are the specific page numbers (or other identifying information for location) of the offensive content?

 - For what age group do you think this material is appropriate?